fenago/Grokking-Deep-Learning/Lab_11.md

 ## Upgrading the character language model
 Let’s swap out the vanilla RNN with the new LSTM cell.

-Earlier in this chapter, you trained a character language model to predict Shakespeare.
+Earlier in this lab, you trained a character language model to predict Shakespeare.
 Now let’s train an LSTM-based model to do the same.
 Fortunately, the framework from the preceding chapter makes this easy to do (the complete code from the book’s website, www. manning.com/books/grokking-deep-learning; or on GitHub at https://github.com/iamtrask/